0

 – LSpice

-Jun 30, 2023 at 3:49
+Commented Jun 30, 2023 at 3:49

 • 1

 $\begingroup$ Ironically, I think we're arguing about the meaning of ambiguity, not about mathematical practice.
 What you describe is what I would call imprecise or inexact.
 These are cases where the meaning can be clarified with additional context.
 When you say "the group $G$" it is (unambiguously) clear that you mean that $G$ is endowed with a group structure that satisfies the group axioms.
 It is not immediately clear what this structure is but that just missing context.
-I think this is part of language and it has nothing to do with mathematical practice per se. $\endgroup$ Jun 30, 2023 at 5:15
+I think this is part of language and it has nothing to do with mathematical practice per se. $\endgroup$ Commented Jun 30, 2023 at 5:15

 • $\begingroup$ By "ambiguous" I mean something that has two or more plausible meanings even with full context.
 For example, every paper or book on partial combinatory algebras says somewhere that $abc$ means $(ab)c$.
 That's because the application operation is not associative and thus $abc$ is ambiguous.
-Interestingly, this is done even though everybody in the field uses this convention. $\endgroup$ Jun 30, 2023 at 5:21
+Interestingly, this is done even though everybody in the field uses this convention. $\endgroup$ Commented Jun 30, 2023 at 5:21

 • $\begingroup$ The only "universally accepted ambiguity" I can think of is precedence of operations.
-Everywhere, even outside mathematics, $ab+c$ means $(ab)+c$ and not $a(b+c)$. $\endgroup$ Jun 30, 2023 at 5:24
+Everywhere, even outside mathematics, $ab+c$ means $(ab)+c$ and not $a(b+c)$. $\endgroup$ Commented Jun 30, 2023 at 5:24

 • 1

-$\begingroup$ Actually, there's more like the annoying $\sin^2(x)$ convention. $\endgroup$ Jun 30, 2023 at 5:33
+$\begingroup$ Actually, there's more like the annoying $\sin^2(x)$ convention. $\endgroup$ Commented Jun 30, 2023 at 5:33

 • 1